 School is back in session, and as children return to their daily schedules in the classroom, when they return home the main thing on their mind is play time.
-Whether it’s biking, skateboarding, or rollerblading, we love it when our kids crave to be outside, away from screens, and are active.
+Whether it’s biking, skateboarding, or rollerblading, we love it when our kids want to be outside, away from screens, and active.

 Without proper helmet safety, your child is at risk for injury